searls/jasmine-archetype/README.markdown

 Adding the archetype catalog to m2Eclipse
 -----------------------------------------

-To create a new project with this artifact from within Eclipse, the archetype catalog will need to be added.
+To create a new project from this archetype from within Eclipse, its archetype catalog will need to be added.
 The process goes something like this (and hardly seems worth the effort over doing it from command line):

 1. File -> New Project... -> Maven Project
 2. Click 'Next'